shesek/spark-wallet/README.md

 Compatible with Core Lightning version v23.05 (with and without allow-deprecated-apis=false in config)

+Note: the usd version can be found [here](https://github.com/hMsats/spark-wallet-usd.git)

 HOW I RUN IT ON UBUNTU LINUX:

 git clone https://github.com/hMsats/spark-wallet-euro.git